Global Experience

 Moscow

 Laboratory for Social Advertising In an effort to share knowledge and learning, I maintain a working network of practitioners of social issue advertising around the globe.
 In 2009, I was invited to deliver a keynote address at the first ever Russian Conference on Social Advertising entitled “New Ways of Thinking in Social Marketing and Advertising” to over a hundred organizations dedicated to improving the quality and impact of social marketing and communications campaigns in Russia.
+For their fifth anniversary conference I was invited back to give a speech entitled “Building a Collective Consciousness about Sustainability.”

 Toyooka, Japan